 GEOLOGY: Mainly Catoctin Greenstone with some younger Weverton Sandstone along the ridgetop Appalachian Trail.

 ITINERARY: This was an Audubon Naturalist Society hike.
-We hiked the 6.5 mile loop from the Jones Run trail head, down to the intersection with the Doyles River trail, returning by the Browns Gap Road and the Appalachian Trail.
+We hiked the 6.5 mile loop from the Jones Run trail head, with our maps and equipment , down to the intersection with the Doyles River trail, returning by the Browns Gap Road and the Appalachian Trail.

 HIGHLIGHTS: The largest pool on Doyles River, near the confluence with the Jones Run, contained a spawning pair of brook trout.
 Appropriate to the largest pool, this pair was likely the largest fish in Doyles River; both appearing to be at least a foot long.
 The brightly orange-colored male was extremely actively guarding the female, aggressively charging a smaller male that also inhabited the pool.
 The muted-colored female rested below the protective male, and, about every five minutes, would turn on her side and vigorously wiggle, presumably releasing her eggs into the two-foot diameter depression, made by her fanning the bottom with her tail.